Riddle of the Ring: Reception

 In the April 1986 edition of White Dwarf (Issue #76), Charles Vasey commented, "Although the rules are fairly simple and the play mechanics not really new, the whole game has a surprisingly good element of atmosphere."
 Vasey noted that the resultant storyline produced by the game bore no resemblance to Tolkien's books, but "We found this was pretty unimportant because played properly the game is fast and furious with cards being slapped down and picked up at a great rate.
 It's fast pacy stuff."
 He concluded by giving the game an overall rating of 6 out of 10, saying, "We enjoyed Riddle of the Ring and played a couple of games on the trot.
 Furthermore it can be played by up to eight players and would accommodate differing levels of experience with ease."

+Larry DiTillio reviewed Riddle of the Ring for Different Worlds magazine and stated that "In summation, Riddle of the Ring may appeal to you if you're fond of lots of card play and Tolkien and are willing to give it a couple of tries before passing judgment."

 Franz Schulte-Kulkmann called it "easy playing, but the more players are available, the more fun it brings."